yag-nik/SpaceEscape_LearningProject/README.md

 12) Importing and using animations from Mixamo
 13) added sounds, particles, effects and textures using asset store

+This Repo contains Scripts, fbx model, and exe zip file.

 You can play exe by downloading "SpaceEscape EXE" zip file.

 Thanks.